jreisinger/docs/data/notes/apps/graylog.md

 Streams

-* think of it as tagging of incoming meesages
+* think of it as tagging of incoming messages
 * route messages into categories in real time
 * many uses: message categorization, access control, messages parsing and enrichment, ...
 * messages can belong to one or more streams